qtplatz/qtplatz/README.md

 make
 ```

-QtPlatz binary to be built under `~src/build-Darwin-i386/bin` (`~/src/build-Linux-x86_64/bin`) directory.
+QtPlatz binary to be built under the `~src/build-Darwin-i386/bin` (`~/src/build-Linux-x86_64/bin`) directory.
-Install for Linux is essentially the same step with macOS.
+Installation for Linux is essentially the same step with macOS.

 Mac macOS 10, 11 and 12 (arm64) a.k.a.
 M1 Mac
 ====================

-First of all, if you got a new M1 Mac computer migrated from your old Intel Mac, it may contain x86_64 binaries under `/usr/local` etc.
+First of all, if you got a new M1 Mac computer migrated from your old Intel Mac, it may contain x86_64 binaries under `/usr/local`, etc.
-Especially, installed libraries for QtPlatz build such as boost, rdkit, and dependencies will be detected by the cmake configuration phase but may fail at the link phase because arm64 and x86_64 binary cannot link.
+Especially installed libraries for QtPlatz build, such as boost, rdkit, and dependencies, will be detected by the cmake configuration phase but may fail at the link phase because arm64 and x86_64 binary cannot link.
 Fortunately, homebrew on M1 Mac installs all files under `/opt/homebrew/` instead of `/usr/local/,` which is less problematic.
 However, we also need to use MacPort to install maeparser (rdkit depends on it) and llvm.

 Prerequisite